alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/inference_runner.md

 parameter to check the size of the output first by looking at the application log.
 Alternatively, a size of 16MiB will dump the whole reserved section for the OFM to a file.

-> **NOTE**: When there are multiple input tensors, the application is set up to iterate over all of
+> **Note:**: When there are multiple input tensors, the application is set up to iterate over all of
 > them and populate each of them, in sequence, with the required amount of data.
 The sequence in which
 > these tensors are populated is governed by the index assigned to them within the TensorFlow Lite Micro
 > framework.
 So, the input binary blob should be a consolidated file containing data for all the input